jColeChanged/jColeChanged.github.io/jekyll/_posts/2021-2-21-numbers-programmers-should-know.md

 write your low level code so that the computer has a good idea of what data it needs and what paths it might be taking it can [speed up execution by a considerable constant factor][so: speedy].

+Next lets break down compression and relate it to reading data.
+It takes 3000 ns to compress 1K bytes, but it takes 10,000 ns to send that many bytes over the network.
+We can assume that compressing 4k bytes is going to take 12000 ns, but reading 4k bytes from an SSD will take 150,000 ns.
+That is an ideal for reading from storage devices and via the network.
+Things start getting much more expensive as we progress down the list.

+If you think about this for a bit it implies something.
+There is a point at which speed is going to be increased by compressing data, because compressing a lot of data and sending the small amount of resulting data is faster than not compressing and sending the raw data and you start gaining a latency advantage in terms of sending data at a lower data threshold than might seem intuitive when thinking about things from a human perspective.

+Packing your bags before you go flying can be a lot faster than sending your bags one by one.